rtedesco1197/Stock-Index-Prediction-Based-on-Time-Series-Decomposition-and-Hybrid-Model/README.md

 2. The authors note that 200 epochs results in the best model for predicting stock indexes, but I found this to severly overfit for the case of a single stock.
 I use 50 epochs to predict one day ahead for VOO.
 3. How are one-step-ahead predictions formed for the ARMA portion?
 Should we feed in the prior IMFs for each prediction, or just tell ARMA to generate n time steps into the future (ie random walk it).
 4. Seasonality in the ARMA portion of the ensemble...
 T or F?
+5. I believe this model needs text/sentiment data before beginning to think about predictions further than one day ahead.

 Plots coming soon.